 Once the Lens has been accepted and published, download its Snapcode (when scanned, the Snapcode will link to your Lens).
 Here’s an example:

-Then, submit your Snapcode and a 10-second preview video of your Lens to us HERE and complete the exit survey.
 If any questions come up throughout the submission process, please don’t hesitate to reach out to us at ARLensChallenge@nextshiftlearning.com.

 Best of luck in designing and submitting your final Lens!